feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[4]]$agent_id
-#> [1] "45092ee7-a217-4e40-a412-2d8bc900e12e"
+#> [1] "38f68b86-958f-47c9-b290-8b90c7425db7"
 #>
 #> [[4]]$agent_name
 #> [1] "ceo2"
 #>
 #> [[4]]$response
-#> CONSENSUS: Launch a targeted digital marketing campaign emphasizing the
+#> CONSENSUS: Launch a culturally tailored digital marketing campaign that
-#> premium, organic nature and unique Ouergla origin of our dates, including
+#> emphasizes the premium quality and heritage of Ouergla dates, ensures adherence
-#> storytelling content from our farms and certifications of provenance,
+#> to German import and organic certification standards, and includes
-#> collaborating with German retailers and influencers to build brand trust and
+#> collaborations with German retailers and participation in major food trade
-#> expand market share over the next two years.
+#> fairs to maximize brand visibility and consumer trust.
 ```

 If the instructions of the Agents differ fundamentally, they won’t be